Lee Nak-yon: 2021 South Korean by-elections

-Lee will lead the party's campaign in local by-elections in April 2021 - most prominently in two of the country's populous cities of Seoul and Busan - as a co-standing head of the campaign with the other being the party's floor leader Kim Tae-nyeon.
-He will also lead the party's temporary special committee for new airport on Busan's Gadeokdo Island ensuring its construction and operation by 2030 World Expo in Busan upon newly passed special law on this new airport and as part of development strategy of the country's southeastern region.
+Lee led the party's campaign in local by-elections in April 2021 - most prominently in two of the country's populous cities of Seoul and Busan - as a co-standing head of the campaign with the other being the party's floor leader Kim Tae-nyeon.
+He also led the party's temporary special committee for a new airport on Busan's Gadeokdo Island ensuring its construction and operation by the Expo 2030 in Busan upon newly passed special law on this new airport and as part of development strategy of the country's southeastern region.
+The Democratic Party ultimately suffered massive losses in the election, which led to criticism and calls for him not to run in the presidential election by members of his party.

 Legislative achievements

 During his time as party leader, the National Assembly passed the budget for year 2021 within the constitutionally mandated deadline - the first time to do so in six years.
 During his "flame"-like 6 months, the Democratic Party passed a total of 422 laws with or without the support from the opposition parties which include key reforms bill such as revising the laws for Corruption Investigation Office for High-ranking Officials and National Intelligence Service.
 Lee described these achievements as the biggest reforms taken into effect since 1987, the year of June Struggle and the latest Constitution revision as such reforms were often blocked by opposition parties in the parliament.